 Wellness is becoming top of mind for more companies, needing to retain and attract top talent and ensure productivity remains high.
 The tech industry continues to be leading the way in providing amazing benefits and creative perks, from in-house gyms or free memberships, onsite medical professionals, fitness and nutrition challenges and wellness programs that really focus on the well-being of their employees.
 However, other sectors are rising and increasing their investment in wellness initiatives.
 Industries that once strayed away from any sort of partial or fully subsidized programs are beginning to emerge and are more willing to make the investment in order to remain competitive in the industry.
 We are hearing the theme “employee experience” and “employee engagement” which relate to culture.
 A new certification called “Well” is going to become the new standard for companies to attain which involves not only a healthy food component, but also looks at a company’s sustainability initiatives, workplace space and design, and how these can impact the health and wellbeing of employees at work.

 We know startups take massive amount of effort and persistence.
-What tips do you have for sole founders out there working on the startup?
+What tips do you have for solo founders out there working on the startup?

 – Be positive.
 Be persistent.
 If you truly believe in what you are doing, go for it.
 There were countless times when people doubted the ideas I had for my business.
 Mindful Snacks was a crazy idea to many, and to several companies being pitched in the early days.
 Though those instances of negativity may weigh you down, deflect it and move forward but know when to also accept the need to change and adapt to become better.